Skip to main content

 Protein Architecture and Amino Acid Availability

 While the fundamental need for protein is clear, the intermediate strategy refines this by focusing on the quality and timing of protein intake.
-The goal is to ensure a consistent supply of essential (EAAs), which are the precursors for everything from muscle protein synthesis to the production of neurotransmitters that regulate mood and satiety.
+The goal is to ensure a consistent supply of essential amino acids (EAAs), which are the precursors for everything from muscle protein synthesis to the production of neurotransmitters that regulate mood and satiety.

 A practical application involves distributing protein intake evenly throughout the day, aiming for a minimum of 25-30 grams per meal.
 This approach maintains a positive nitrogen balance and provides a steady stream of EAAs.
 The choice of protein sources is also significant.